marcpaterno/spack_retreat/recipe_maintenance.md

 [^1]: For example, the GitHub statistics for the [spack](https://github.com/spack/spack) repository reports 364 merged pull requests over the period January 18, 2025 through February 18, 2025.
       Most of these are changes to recipes.

+In common *git* parlance, the original repository from which a fork is created is called an *upstream* repository.
+The act of pushing commits from the fork to the upstream repository is called *upstreaming* the commits.
+We use this terminology in the rules below.

 *See rules 3–5 below for conditions under which CSAID's recipe repository fork will differ from Spack's upstream recipe repository.*

 ## One recipe repository per CSAID project